I’ve been working on a video for my PubSlush pitch for my next novel, which has led me off on a tangent or two…

 The problem is that very often it’s simply not possible to even know whether it the cover art is in the Public Domain — even if it is the cover of a Public Domain book.
 After all, just because a book is in the Public Domain it’s no guarantee the cover art is.
 Especially if all you have is an image found online without the publication date– as most are.

-I have to say I am pretty pleased with my mountain… having never actually been anywhere near a real mountain ( neither Blue Mountain or Hamilton Mountain count… they nat be big but they are really just hills, like the ones in Hollywood).
+I have to say I am pretty pleased with my mountain… having never actually been anywhere near a real mountain ( neither Blue Mountain or Hamilton Mountain count… they may be big but they are really just hills.
+Like the ones in Hollywood).

-So I began with my own photograph…. but my “mountain” wasn’t photographed in the Andes, but near Tobermory.
+So I began with my own photograph.
+But my “mountain” wasn’t photographed in the Andes, it was taken near Tobermory.

 Before and After: “Under the Andes” cover art

-Originally I planned to use a few of the Edgar Rice Burroughs covers,since they are Public Domain for Canada, and even the early books are PD in the United States.
+Originally I had planned to use a few of the Edgar Rice Burroughs covers, since they are Public Domain for Canada.
+Even the early books are PD in the United States.
 After all, I grew up reading my Dad’s ERB paperbacks, (all twenty-whatever Tarzan books, Mars, Venus and Pellucidar etc… formulaic or not).